-America – This whiskey type, also commonly known as Bourbon, is primarily made in Kentucky and Tennessee, although many other states have joined the party, including Texas!
-The distinguishing feature is that it’s made from corn as opposed to barley.
+America – This whiskey type, also known as Bourbon, is primarily made in Kentucky and Tennessee, although many other states have joined the party, including Texas!
+The distinguishing feature is that it’s made from corn instead of barley.

 Other Regions – Many other regions in the world produce whisky, including but not limited to: Canada, Japan, India, England, Australia, and Taiwan, to name a few.

-I’m personally partial to Scotch, and some Bourbons, although I appreciate Japanese whiskies as well.
+I’m partial to Scotch and some Bourbons, although I also appreciate Japanese whiskies.

 How I Discovered Whisky

 Although I knew of whisky growing up, my awareness was limited to blended Scotch, such as Chivas or Johnny Walker, since my parents occasionally drink.
 I had tried it a few times and never acquired a taste for it.